-The degree dissertation must be written in English logically and scientifically and must be constructed in an appropriate format as a degree dissertation.
+The degree dissertation must be written in English logically and scientifically and must be constructed in an appropriate format as a degree dissertation in the order of theme, abstract, overall background, chapters (background and purpose, research methods, results, discussion and conclusion), overall discussion, acknowledgments, and bibliography.

-[Review board members] A dissertation is reviewed by an exclusive board formed by one chief reviewer and three or more sub-reviewers.
+[Review board members (Review board members)] A dissertation is reviewed by an exclusive board formed by one chief reviewer and three or more sub-reviewers.

-The chief reviewer must be a faculty member assigned to supervise the research in the Program.
+The chief reviewer must be a faculty member assigned to supervise the research in the Program, excluding the applicant's chief supervisory faculty member.
 As the three or more sub-reviewers, two or more faculty members qualified to supervise the research in the Program must be included.